AndeluDini/Jexcel/ReadMe.md

 # Excel to JSON Converter

 This program can parse Excel sheets to JSON file.
 It is originally for providing convenience of transferring user-friendly Excel data to Unreal Engine's Data Table.
 You can transfer Excel data to JSON file first, and then import the JSON to UE's Data Table.

+The key idea of this program is to support singular data in each Excel cell, so that we don't have to put nested ((A, B), (D, E, F)) data in one cell.

 ## Transfer Excel to JSON: Example